Explore leadership principles as you develop and grow your ministry skills with Southeastern University’s associate degree in Ministerial Leadership.

 Spiritual Formation (10 credits)

 Course Number Course Title Description Credits CORE 1001 College and Christian Calling This course serves as an introduction to the mission of Southeastern University and the academic tradition of liberal arts education.
 The course prepares students for academic and social success by focusing on the areas of success factors for higher education, Christian higher education as calling, and personal and spiritual formation.
-1 BIOT 1433 Old Testament and Its Interpretation The course serves as an introduction to Old Testament interpretation.
+1 BIOT 1433 Old Testament Interpretation The course serves as an introduction to Old Testament interpretation.
 It provides an elemental framework for interpreting the Old Testament by exploring its ancient Near Eastern contexts; discussing literary, thematic, and theological constructs; and demonstrating how it informs Christian thought and practice.
-3 BINT 1533 New Testament and Its Interpretation This course serves as an introduction to the New Testament in the context of its first century environments.
+3 BINT 1533 New Testament Interpretation This course serves as an introduction to the New Testament in the context of its first century environments.
 The course examines the teachings and interpretations of the New Testament as well as the role of the Scriptures in the Church.
 3 THEO 2133 Theology of God and Humanity An introduction to theology (its meaning and purpose), and an overview of the following theological areas: Scripture (revelation, inspiration, and canon), God (His existence, attributes, works and the Trinity), Christ (His person, nature, and works), and the Holy Spirit (His personality, deity, and work).
 Special attention is given to the statement of fundamental truths of the General Council of the Assemblies of God.
 3

 Christian Responsibility (6 credits)